Choosing or switching to a new chequing account is a tough decision.

 - What about the features?
 Consider the type of service you want.
 Small, local banks can offer top-notch in-person service.
 But that’s not the case for online banks where service reps won’t know your name.
 Will that matter to you?
 Do you mind calling a service center whenever you have questions?
 These are questions to ask yourself before choosing the right bank.

 - What are the fees?
 Most banks have some type of fee for their services.
 Whether it’s a regular monthly fee, transaction fee, NSF, or overdraft fee, make sure you read all the fine print before opening an account.
 Many of those fees are also waived if you keep a certain minimum balance.
 The bottom line is to do your homework and know what you’re getting into before signing on the dotted line.

 The best Chequing Accounts in Canada

-When narrowing down the best accounts, the factors listed above, along with competitive interest rates, ATM access, and mobile banking platforms are all important in deciding which accounts are the top dog.
+When narrowing down the best accounts, the factors listed above, along with competitive interest rates, ATM access, and mobile banking platforms, are all important in deciding which accounts are the top dog.
 Here are the best ones that made the list.

 Why open an account?
 Tangerine offers a no-fee daily chequing account.

-Tangerine is Canada’s top online bank, and for good reason.
+Tangerine is Canada’s top online bank, and for a good reason.
 The banking giant only offers one chequing account – Tangerine No-Fee Daily Chequing Account.
 While their choices are limited, the bank has seemingly perfected its one and only option.